Releasing the Performance Lab Plugin

 As the eventual Performance Lab release will also publish any pending standalone plugin updates managed through the WordPress/performance GitHub repository, it is crucial to ensure that the code for any plugins that meet those requirements is in fact ready to be released in the release branch before tagging the new Performance Lab release.

-Please ensure that any plugins with pending version updates are ready to be published, per the requirements outlined in the article for releasing standalone plugins.
+Please ensure that any plugins with pending version updates are ready to be published, per the requirements outlined in the article for releasing standalone plugins, which are the same as releasing the Performance Lab plugin since it is also now just one of the plugins in the Performance monorepo.

 Top ↑